 At the second appointment, you will be required to raise your right hand and read the oath stating that you want to renounce your US citizenship.
 This will finalize your side of the renunciation process.

-Throughout the whole process, you will fill out and sign or receive several documents.
+You will fill out and sign or receive several documents throughout the process.
 You will need to fill out the DS-4079 questionnaire before your appointment.
-You can review all other documents beforehand – including the DS-4080, 4081, 4082 and 4083 – but you will complete these during your appointment.
-They are simple and only require a few checked boxes, dates and signatures.
+You can review all other documents beforehand – including the DS-4080, 4081, 4082, and 4083 – but you will complete these during your appointment.
+They are simple and only require a few checked boxes, dates, and signatures.
 These forms include your oath of renunciation, a statement of understanding, and the witnesses’ attestation of renunciation.

 Either way, the lag between when you actually renounce and when your certificate arrives can create some opportunities and challenges.